FHasbani/MPG-Predictor-Data-Product/index.md

 - Second enter the number of seconds for the car to reach quarter of a mile

 - Last check if the transmission is manual or leave unchecked for automatic

+The Predictive Model and analysis are available for scrutiny at: https://fhasbani.shinyapps.io/MPG-Predictor-Data-Product

 A Sample of the Source Data
 ========================================================